Background: AI Adoption Outpacing Governance

 - Attorney-client privilege: Unlike most data protection requirements, attorney-client privilege can be permanently waived by a single unauthorized disclosure.
 If privileged information is shared with an AI provider without adequate controls, the privilege protection for that information - and potentially related information - may be lost forever.

-- Cross-border data requirements: With offices in multiple countries, the firm needed AI governance that addressed data residency requirements including GDPR, Australian Privacy Act, and various national legal professional privilege frameworks.
+- Cross-border data requirements: With offices in multiple countries, firms need AI governance that addresses data residency requirements including GDPR, Australian Privacy Act, and various national legal professional privilege frameworks.

-The firm's ethics committee set a clear mandate: find a governance solution that enables AI-assisted legal work while providing absolute protection for client confidentiality, or ban AI usage entirely.
-The committee gave the technology team 60 days to present a solution.
+An ethics committee in this archetype typically sets a clear mandate: find a governance solution that enables AI-assisted legal work while providing absolute protection for client confidentiality, or ban AI usage entirely.

 Competitive Pressure to Enable AI

-Banning AI was not a realistic option.
-Competing firms were publicly advertising their AI-assisted capabilities, and clients were beginning to ask whether the firm used AI to improve efficiency and reduce legal costs.
-Several corporate clients had specifically requested that outside counsel leverage AI for document review to reduce billable hours.
+Banning AI is not a realistic option.
+Competing firms are publicly advertising their AI-assisted capabilities, and clients are beginning to ask whether the firm uses AI to improve efficiency and reduce legal costs.
+Several corporate clients have specifically requested that outside counsel leverage AI for document review to reduce billable hours.

-The firm needed a solution that could be demonstrated to clients as evidence of responsible AI usage - not just internal compliance, but a competitive differentiator that showed the firm was both innovative and protective of client interests.
+Firms in this archetype need a solution that can be demonstrated to clients as evidence of responsible AI usage - not just internal compliance, but a competitive differentiator that shows the firm is both innovative and protective of client interests.

 The Solution: Client-Matter Isolation and PII Masking

-The firm deployed Areebi with a configuration specifically designed for the legal industry's unique requirements:
+Areebi is designed for the legal industry's unique requirements:

 - Client-matter workspace isolation.
-Each active client matter was mapped to an isolated Areebi workspace.
-Attorneys and staff assigned to a matter could only access AI within that matter's workspace, and no data could flow between workspaces.
-This enforced the same ethical wall requirements that govern all other firm operations, extending them to AI interactions.
+Each active client matter maps to an isolated Areebi workspace.
+Attorneys and staff assigned to a matter can only access AI within that matter's workspace, and no data can flow between workspaces.
+This enforces the same ethical wall requirements that govern all other firm operations, extending them to AI interactions.

 - Automated PII masking.
-Areebi's DLP engine was configured with legal-specific PII categories including client names, matter numbers, deal terms, opposing party identifiers, court case numbers, and witness identifiers.
-When attorneys submitted documents or prompts containing these identifiers, they were automatically masked before reaching the AI model - and unmasked in the response so the attorney received usable output.
+Areebi's DLP engine can be configured with legal-specific PII categories including client names, matter numbers, deal terms, opposing party identifiers, court case numbers, and witness identifiers.
+When attorneys submit documents or prompts containing these identifiers, they are automatically masked before reaching the AI model - and unmasked in the response so the attorney receives usable output.

 - Privilege-aware logging.
-Every AI interaction was logged in Areebi's immutable audit trail with matter-level attribution.
-This created a defensible record showing that all AI interactions were conducted within governed channels with appropriate confidentiality controls - evidence that could be presented in any privilege challenge.
+Every AI interaction is logged in Areebi's immutable audit trail with matter-level attribution.
+This creates a defensible record showing that all AI interactions are conducted within governed channels with appropriate confidentiality controls - evidence that can be presented in any privilege challenge.

 - Model selection controls.
-The firm restricted AI access to models from providers with acceptable data processing agreements, excluding models that retained input data for training.
-Different practice areas received access to different models based on the sensitivity classification of their typical work product.
+Firms can restrict AI access to models from providers with acceptable data processing agreements, excluding models that retain input data for training.
+Different practice areas can receive access to different models based on the sensitivity classification of their typical work product.

-The deployment was completed in 3 weeks, including SSO integration, workspace configuration for all 2,400 active matters, DLP rule development, and attorney training.
-The firm's IT team handled deployment with remote guidance from Areebi's implementation engineers.
+The deployment is designed to complete in 2-4 weeks, including SSO integration, workspace configuration for active matters, DLP rule development, and attorney training - executable by the firm's IT team with remote guidance from Areebi's implementation engineers.

 Document Review Workflow Integration

-The highest-value use case for the firm was AI-assisted document review.
-Areebi was configured to allow attorneys to upload documents into their matter workspace for AI analysis - contract review, deposition preparation, regulatory filing analysis - while ensuring that all client-identifiable information was masked before processing.
+The highest-value use case for a firm in this archetype is AI-assisted document review.
+Areebi can be configured to allow attorneys to upload documents into their matter workspace for AI analysis - contract review, deposition preparation, regulatory filing analysis - while ensuring that all client-identifiable information is masked before processing.

-The workflow preserved attorney productivity gains while adding a governance layer that was invisible to the end user.
-Attorneys uploaded documents, received AI-assisted analysis, and worked with the output just as they had before - but every interaction was now governed, logged, and protected.
+The workflow is designed to preserve attorney productivity gains while adding a governance layer that is invisible to the end user.
+Attorneys upload documents, receive AI-assisted analysis, and work with the output just as they would otherwise - but every interaction is now governed, logged, and protected.

-Results: Zero Breaches, 92% Adoption, 3x Faster Document Review
+Design Targets: Zero Breaches, High Adoption, Faster Document Review

-Zero confidentiality breaches.
-Since deployment, there have been zero attorney-client privilege violations related to AI usage.
-The DLP engine has processed over 180,000 AI interactions containing client data, and every interaction was either properly masked or blocked according to policy.
-The firm can demonstrate to any client, court, or bar association that their AI usage is fully governed.
+Zero confidentiality breach design target.
+When deployed as designed, governed AI usage should produce zero attorney-client privilege violations.
+The DLP engine inspects every AI interaction containing client data, masking or blocking each one according to policy.
+The firm should be able to demonstrate to any client, court, or bar association that its AI usage is fully governed.

-92% attorney adoption.
-Rather than driving AI usage underground, the governed platform achieved 92% active adoption among attorneys within 60 days.
-Attorneys reported that the governance layer was effectively transparent - the PII masking and workspace isolation operated without noticeable impact on their workflows.
-The remaining 8% were attorneys who had not previously used AI tools and had not yet begun.
+80%+ attorney adoption target.
+Rather than driving AI usage underground, a governed platform is designed to achieve 80%+ active adoption among attorneys within 60 days when PII masking and workspace isolation operate without noticeable impact on workflows.

 3x faster document review.
-With AI-assisted analysis now available in a governed environment, the firm's document review workflows achieved a 3x speed improvement compared to traditional manual review.
-This translated directly to client value through reduced billable hours for routine review tasks, allowing attorneys to focus on higher-value analysis and strategy.
+With AI-assisted analysis available in a governed environment, document review workflows are modelled at 3x faster than traditional manual review (industry benchmark).
+This translates directly to client value through reduced billable hours for routine review tasks, allowing attorneys to focus on higher-value analysis and strategy.

 Stay ahead of AI governance